anthshor/openshift/README.md

 # Purpose

-To provide repeatable instructions to install and configurare openshift on Centos 7
+To provide repeatable instructions to install and configure openshift on Centos 7

 # Description
 2 node openshift cluster